 All in all, becoming an ISO is a step that can really launch your career in merchant services and set you up for a much higher long-term income.

 If you have decided that becoming an ISO is the right choice for you, then congratulations.
 Becoming an ISO is an accomplishment that can open a lot of doors for you.
 First, you’ll need to register and work through the legal and administrative hurdles that stand between you and becoming an ISO.
-Here is how you register to become an ISO.

 This step is very important and allows you to enjoy the benefit of being an ISO and branding yourself rather than being forced to operate a different brand.